waggle-sensor/sensors/README.md

 ```

 #### Reference for chemsense data
-Information given here is a reference to understand data from the chemsense board.
+Information given below is a reference to understand data from the chemsense board.
 Chemsense board sends 5 different data lines, and each data line is sent in each second.
-Which means that to collect all the data sent from chemsense boards, the user needs to read Serial 5 continuous times.
+Which means that to collect all the data sent from chemsense boards, the user needs to read Serial3 for 5 continuous times.
 However for now (07/17/2017), only 3 data lines are valid.
 ```
 header: this header is contained each of data lines.
        BAD=<board address>